-I know your days are jam-packed right now, so I’ll show you how I set up my parent flip book, share a free editable template with you, AND give you a chance to win a box full of Astrobrights paper for your classroom.
+I know your days are jam-packed right now, so I’ll show you how I set up my parent flip book and share a free editable template with you.
 Settle in and get ready to have a great resource for your classroom parents.

 Thank you to Astrobrights for sponsoring this post.
 I also included affiliate links in this post and I receive a small commission each time someone makes a purchase through one of my links.
 However, all opinions stated are my own and I only promote brands and products that I love.

 How to Create a Colorful Parent Flip Book